HughP/dnj-corpus/README.md

 ##### Word breaks
 Because Eastern Dan uses characters which look like punctuation, and often the actual punctuation characters are used, it is necessary to overcompensate to keep characters representing tone attached to the rest to the string that represents the word.
 This is demonstrated in the corpus.

+The use of normal text editors with the standard characters for the glyphs representing tone result in line and word breaks which are unexpected for Eastern Dan readers and Writers.
+The solution for the orthography version 3 is to use 'MODIFIER LETTER' equivalent characters for tone marks, instead of standard characters for these glyphs.

 ###### Based on rules presented in 1994.
 Word break rules are not discussed.
 But one may assume that tone marks should never separate from the rest of their word.
-It would just be wierd to insert a hyphen into a word that uses a hyphen as a letter.
+It would just be weird to insert a hyphen into a word that uses a hyphen as a letter.

 ###### Based on the corpus
 Various kinds of _special_ characters are used to prevent word breaks in undesired places.
 Sometimes 〈 〉 U+00A0 'NO-BREAK SPACE' and sometimes 〈‑〉  U+2011 'NON-BREAKING HYPHEN' was used to control line and word breaking behavior.